Navigate to the handbook page for MuseScore 3: Custom palettes

 Palettes are highly customizable.
-You can create/delete single palettes and populate them with arbitrary elements from the master palette (todo: link) or from elements of a score.
-A set of palettes are called a "profile".
-You can maintain several profiles (todo: link) and easily switch between them.
+You can create/delete single palettes and populate them with arbitrary elements from the master palette or from elements of a score.
+A set of palettes is called a Workspace.
+You can maintain several workspaces and easily switch between them.

-Pressing and holding a palette title with the left mouse button shows the palette menu.
+Right-clicking on a palette title shows the palette menu.

 The menu offers the following operations:

-Clicking on this entry opens the palette property dialog.
+Palette Properties: Selecting this entry opens the palette property dialog:

-Tag this to change the content of a palette.
-To avoid accidental changes editing is off by default.
+- Enable Editing: Tick this to change the content of a palette.
+To avoid accidental changes, editing is off by default.

-Opens a file dialog and reads a palette from file.
+- Load Palette: Opens a file dialog and reads a palette from a file.

 - Delete Palette

-Clicking below the list of palettes with the mouse right button opens the palette context menu.
-The menu allows you to change the palette behaviour and to reset all palettes to default.
+Right-clicking the header of the list of palettes opens the palette context menu.
+The menu allows you to change the palette behavior.

-- Single Palette Mode: If tagged allows only one palette to be open.
+- Single Palette Mode: If ticked allows only one palette to be open.

 You can also right-click on an empty field in a palette and be able to add one with "Show More...".